 for younger readers because they're unable to handle it, but, in

-spectacular book! * Rachel Faturoti, author of Sade and Her Shadow
+*Rachel Faturoti, author of Sadé and Her Shadow Beasts*

 An extraordinary, outstanding blend of science fiction, Mexican